 Mary has worked in the graphic art departments for the LA Times, Hughes and FLUOR engineering.
 She also served as Art Director/Marketing for Rancho Suspension off-road industry.
 She was also a stewardess for Western Airlines and a public relations and special events manager with GM Automotive Fleet division

 Currently, Mary is a part-time art instructor with the Studio, a division of The Center for the Arts, and shows her artwork at three Crested Butte galleries.
 She is an actress/singer/director with the CB Mountain Theatre, and has served as its President in the past.

 Creative District/Open Space Coordinator – Town of Crested Butte

-As a native of the Colorado’s western slope, Hilary understands the deep connection mountain communities have to place through art and their natural landscape.
+As a native of Colorado’s western slope, Hilary understands the deep connection mountain communities have to place through art and their natural landscape.
 She feels incredibly lucky to call Crested Butte home and loves its strong community character.
-When she’s not skiing, biking, or hiking, you can find Hilary catching a dance performance at the Center for the Arts or nestling up with a good book!
+When she’s not skiing, biking, or hiking, you can find Hilary catching a dance performance at the Center for the Arts or reading a good book!

 Hilary holds a B.A. in Environmental Science and Policy from Duke University and has extensive experience in community engagement and organizing.